It's Arbor Day, Charlie Brown: Music score

-No official soundtrack for It's Arbor Day, Charlie Brown was commercially released.
-However, New Age pianist George Winston covered "Young Man's Fancy" and the opening portion of "Sprinkle Your Bird" (retitled "Seeds for Thought") on his Guaraldi tribute albums, Linus and Lucy: The Music of Vince Guaraldi (1996) and Love Will Come: The Music of Vince Guaraldi, Volume 2 (2010), respectively.
+A remastered soundtrack album featuring original recordings and several bonus tracks was released for the first time on March 20, 2026, pairing It's Arbor Day... and Charlie Brown's All Stars! in a two-in-one collection.

 Reception and acknowledgement

 Mick Martin and Marsha Porter of the Video Movie Guide gave the special 3 1/2 out of 5 stars and solemnly declared the composer Vince Guaraldi will be missed as "his last bow in the series".
 Martin and Porter have favored Guaraldi‘s composition as they described his jazz music a highlight for the series since in A Charlie Brown Christmas.

 Home media

 It's Arbor Day, Charlie Brown was first released on VHS in 1987 by Kartes Video Communications.
-It was subsequently rereleased by Paramount Home Video in 1996 and later on DVD-Video as a bonus feature on the 2003 release of It's the Easter Beagle, Charlie Brown (1974).
+It was re-released by Paramount Home Video in 1996 and later on DVD-Video as a bonus feature on the 2003 release of It's the Easter Beagle, Charlie Brown (1974).

-A remastered version was published on DVD by Warner Home Video in 2008, the DVD box set Peanuts 1970's Collection, Vol. 2 in 2010 and the Peanuts: 75th Anniversary Ultimate Specials Collection DVD/Blu-Ray set in 2025.
+A remastered version was published on DVD by Warner Home Video in 2008 and the DVD box set Peanuts 1970's Collection, Vol. 2 in 2010.

+On October 7, 2025, it was released on the DVD and Blu-Ray collection Peanuts: 75th Anniversary Ultimate TV Specials Collection along with 39 other Peanuts specials.